Grand National Curling Club: Origins and history

 The GNCC holds many regional championships.
 Including, Men's, Women's, Mixed, Jr Men's, Jr Women's, Mixed Doubles, Senior Men's, Senior Women's, College, Arena, 5 & Under Men's, 5 & Under Women's and 5 & Under Mixed.
 The GNCC Holds 2 annual International Events.
 The oldest dating back to the 1870's is the Gordon International, with the GNCC competing with the Royal Caledonian Curling Club, Montreal Branch.
 In the 1960s the Ross Tarlton was created with the GNCC competing with the Ontario Curling Association.
 The GNCC began the Scottish Tour with competition between the GNCC (then representing the entire United States) and the Royal Caledonian Curling Club of Scotland in the late 1800s.
 The GNCC/Scotland Scottish Tour held a competition every 5 years, alternating between the United States and Scotland.
 With the creation of the United States Curling Association in the 1950s, the Scottish tour was changed to the United States Curling Association vs the Royal Caledonian Curling Club of Scotland.
 The Scottish Tour continues to be held every 5 years alternating between the United States and Scotland.

 In addition to the activities above, the GNCC represents its clubs to the USCA, acting as the conduit for their clubs to the USCA.
 In 2022, the USCA Board of Directors removed the GNCC as a member region due to non-compliance with the USCA bylaws.
 Two-thirds of the USA Curling members voted to ratify the decision at the annual Members' Assembly in October 2022.
+The GNCC was re-admitted to USA Curling in August 2024.